shanvimahida/shanvimahida.github.io/index.md

 ### Experiences
 - Volunteers at the local library
-- CPR and First Aid certified by Red Cross
+- CPR and First Aid certified by American Red Cross
 - I’ve participated in countless extracurriculars throughout my life such as gymnastics, robotics, and dance
 - I eventually stuck with swimming - a sport I have done since I was three - and volleyball, my newfound passion.
 - Both have taught me diligence, time management, stamina, goal-setting, discipline, and so much more.
 Sports have taught me to          overcome mental blocks and provide me a way to reset while allowing me to push through challenges.